 Availability in Foods and Beverages

 Aspartame is found in about 6,000 products around the world, including carbonated soft drinks, powdered soft drinks, chewing gum, confections, gelatins, dessert mixes, puddings and fillings, frozen desserts, yogurt, tabletop sweeteners, and some pharmaceuticals such as vitamins and sugar-free cough drops.
-In the United States, all food ingredients, including aspartame, must be listed in the ingredient statement on the food label.
+In the United States, food ingredients, including aspartame, must be listed in the ingredient statement on the food label.

 Several tabletop sweeteners containing aspartame as the sweetening ingredient can be used in a wide variety of recipes.
 However, in some recipes requiring lengthy heating or baking, a loss of sweetness may occur; this is not a safety issue — simply the product may not be as sweet as desired.
 Therefore, it is best to use tabletop sweeteners with aspartame in specially designed recipes available from the manufacturers of these tabletop sweeteners.
 Aspartame tabletop sweeteners may also be added to some recipes at the end of heating to maintain sweetness.